Sustainability & climate

 We’re taking big steps to reduce our footprint.

 Expect great things from Equinor.
-We’re becoming a broad energy company with a strong commitment to sustainability.
+We’re a broad energy company committed to sustainability.
 We support the Paris Climate Agreement and UN Sustainable Development Goals, we’re cutting emissions from our oil and gas activities, and investing ambitiously in renewables.
 We aim to cut emissions in Norway towards near zero in 2050, and reduce our net carbon intensity by 50% by 2050.

 Sustainability is at the core of everything we do:

 We’re acting on it.
 Here are our results.

 We’re one of the world’s most CO2-efficient producers of oil and gas, and investing strongly in renewables.
 Here, we report openly on all our sustainability priorities and performance.

 Our Annual Sustainability Report is externally verified and prepared in accordance with the Global Reporting Initiative Standards (GRI, core option), and the recommendations of the Task Force on Climate-related Financial Disclosures.
 Our Sustainability Report is also our Communication on Progress to the United Nations Global Compact (advanced reporting level).
 Our Payments to Governments Report is integrated in the Annual Report.